Create a More Secure Cloud Environment

 Growing Security Intelligence

-Best practices are being developed, repeatedly tested and shared.
-IT security vendors and others in the IT infrastructure supply chain are working closer with their customers ─ and with each other ─ to develop stronger cloud defenses.
+Best practices are being developed, repeatedly tested, and shared.
+IT security vendors and others in the IT infrastructure supply chain are working closely with their customers ─ and with each other ─ to develop stronger cloud defenses.

 Your Cloud Security “To-Try” List

 Creating a more secure cloud environment requires tapping into this growing body of security knowledge.
 While there isn’t a simple “just do this” approach to cloud security, there are many things your organization can do to enhance the security of its cloud environment(s).